-Disclosures include the known presence of pyrrhotite, any testing or inspection done to determine the presence of pyrrhotite, any repairs due to the presence of repair in general.
+Disclosures include the known presence of pyrrhotite, any testing or inspection done to determine the presence of pyrrhotite, any repairs due to the presence of pyrrhotite, and any foundation kind of knowledge because the repair in general.

 Sen. Gennaro Bizzarro, R-New Britain, raised concerns about the impact to municipalities and financial institutions that could be forced to absorb additional responsibilities. municipalities acquire properties through a foreclosure process, without much knowledge of the property, as do banks, he said.